 Start Thinking About New Ways To Provide Information To All Relevant Stakeholders

 However, since there’s a considerable likelihood of another lockdown, you should start thinking about new measures to distribute operations-relevant information.
-Personally, I genuinely believe that we will see the rise of new (airline internal) apps that gather all relevant information and provide it as update-feed (similar to Facebook) to employees.
+Personally, I genuinely believe that we will see the rise of new (airline internal) apps that gather all relevant information and provide it as an update-feed (similar to Facebook) to employees.

 Explore New Ways Of Contextual Communication

 Similar to providing information, it is time to think about new means of contextual communication and discussions.
 The idea mentioned above of airline-internal apps can also enable employees to start more contextual communication and discussions.
-Especially in dynamic situations, contextual communication will be a key differentiator.
+Especially in dynamic situations, contextual communication will be a crucial differentiator.

 Make Practical Use Of Advanced Analytics

 Money will be a rare good, especially when it comes to IT projects.
 That’s why I believe that (unfortunately) many airlines won’t continue to innovate when it comes to the area of airline operations technology.
-Especially projects focusing on AI, machine learning, etc. are or will be set on hold for the moment.
+Especially projects focusing on AI, machine learning, etc., are or will be set on hold for the moment.